tensorflow/tfx/docs/guide/schemagen.md

 ## Using the SchemaGen Component

-A SchemaGen pipeline component is typically very easy to deploy and requires little customization, since all of the work is done by the SchemaGen TFX component.
+A SchemaGen pipeline component is typically very easy to deploy and requires little customization.
 Typical code looks like this:

 ```python
 from tfx import components